AungMyoKyaw/chat-gpt-tauri/README.md

-# Tauri Chat GPT Application
+# Tauri Chat GPT Desktop Application

 > This is a Tauri application that embeds a Chat GPT website to provide an interactive chatbot experience.
 Currently, the application is only available for Apple.